House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 ProGrip Straight Edge Clamps

-ProGrip Straight Edge Clamps are a set of three straight edge clamps of different sizes.
-This kit provides you with a 24, 36, and 50-inch clamp for all your straight edge woodworking needs.
-The low profile of these tools makes it easier to use them with various saws, and the three-position lock-down lever lets you get the right amount of gripping force for your project.
+ProGrip Straight Edge Clamps are a set of three straight-edge clamps of different sizes.
+This kit provides a 24, 36, and 50-inch clamp for all your straight-edge woodworking needs.
+The low profile of these tools makes using them with various saws easier, and the three-position lock-down lever lets you get the right amount of gripping force for your project.

-We liked the versatility ProGrip gave us with three different size straight edge clamps, but all that aluminum tends to get bulky and even a little heavy at more than 10 pounds in total.
-Another small problem we noticed is that some of the clamps wouldn’t hold the tension for long, and we frequently needed to readjust them to keep the straight edge in place.
+We liked the versatility ProGrip gave us with three straight-edge clamps, but all that aluminum tends to get bulky and even a little heavy at more than 10 pounds.
+Another minor problem we noticed is that some clamps wouldn’t hold the tension for long, and we frequently needed to readjust them to keep the straight edge in place.

 Pros